datatodavid/CO_COVID/README.md

 # CO_COVID
 https://datatodavid.shinyapps.io/Colorado_COVID_vs_Demographics/
 -----------------------------------------
-This website serves 2 functions:
+This website was built in 2020 to serve 2 functions:
-1) Acts as an advanced dashboard for over 15 Colorado COVID metrics and allows county vs. state trend analysis
+1) Act as an advanced dashboard for over 15 Colorado COVID metrics and allows county vs. state trend analysis
-2) Compares Colorado's COVID testing rate, case rate, death rate, positive test percentage, and mortality percentage by County against 100 demographic measures to investigate potential correlations.
+2) Compare Colorado's COVID testing rate, case rate, death rate, positive test percentage, and mortality percentage by County against 100 demographic measures to investigate potential correlations.

+This project contains 14 months of comprehensive Colorado COVID Data spanning from March 17, 2020 (the first lockdown) to May 17, 2021 (most counties are reopened at 100% capacity).

 For more info, please contact datatodavid@gmail.com or visit https://www.linkedin.com/in/david-gottlieb-a351bb3b/
 ----------------------------------------------------------------------------------------------------------------